TaylorBurnham/Unifi-Protect-Extract/README.md

 # Introduction

 For some reason Ubiquiti has decided that there's no reason to provide long term archival solutions for the Unifi Protect platform.
 I imagine this is because they use the UBV file format, which are block containers, and to extract the footage would put too much demand on the system.
-You can upgrade the hard drive to get longer retention, but it doesn't solve the underlying issue that pulling large portions of video can be very time consuming.
+You can upgrade the hard drive to get longer retention, but it doesn't solve the underlying issue that pulling large portions of video can be very time consuming and you have no way of archiving these for legal reasons.

 The solution for this came from [petergeneric](https://github.com/petergeneric) in the form of a tool to automate the extraction using `ffmpeg` called [unifi-protect-remux](https://github.com/petergeneric/unifi-protect-remux).
 The `remux` utility will extract the footage into MP4 files with H.264 and AAC encoding.
 You can read more about it on the project's page.